delta-io/delta-sharing/PROTOCOL.md

 Header | `Authorization: Bearer {token}`
 URL | `{prefix}/shares/{share}/schemas/{schema}/tables/{table}/version`
 URL Parameters | **{share}**: The share name to query.
 It's case-insensitive.<br>**{schema}**: The schema name to query.
 It's case-insensitive.<br>**{table}**: The table name to query.
 It's case-insensitive.
-Query Parameters | **startingTimestamp** (type: String, optional): The startingTimestamp of the query, the server needs to return a table version at or after the provided timestamp, can be earlier that the timestamp of table version 0.
+Query Parameters | **startingTimestamp** (type: String, optional): The startingTimestamp of the query, a string in the [Timestamp Format](#timestamp-format), the server needs to return a table version at or after the provided timestamp, can be earlier than the timestamp of table version 0.

 <details open>
 <summary><b>200: The table version was successfully returned.</b></summary>